krishnakumarvs/startProject/README.md

-# startProject
+this is my first github repository.
-my learning first project
+Meant for educational purpose only.